Hong Kong Brief

 Mainland authorities have undertaken a series of regulatory reforms to broaden the international use of the Renminbi (RMB – China's currency), particularly in regional trade settlement and financial products.
 Hong Kong has played a unique role in this strategy, first as a testing ground and now as a centre for off-shore RMB business.

-Commencing in 2004, Hong Kong banks were allowed to introduce limited RMB retail banking services, including deposit taking, currency exchange, remittances, credit and debit cards and cheques.
-In June 2007, mainland financial institutions began issuing RMB-denominated bonds in Hong Kong.
-Since May 2009, eligible overseas banks with subsidiaries in the mainland have also been permitted to issue RMB bonds in Hong Kong.
+Since 2004, limited RMB retail banking services have been allowed in Hong Kong, with mainland and eligible overseas banks gradually allowed to issue RMB-denominated bonds in Hong Kong.
 In August 2010, the People's Bank of China announced a pilot scheme to permit foreign central banks (which would include the Reserve Bank of Australia), RMB clearing banks in Hong Kong and Macau, and other authorised banks (called 'participating banks') to invest in the mainland's interbank bond market.

-Hong Kong is designated as the mainland's official offshore RMB centre and has infrastructure in place to directly link its offshore operations with onshore RMB trade on the mainland, which is frequently used by other financial centres.
+Hong Kong is designated as an official offshore RMB centre and has infrastructure in place to directly link its offshore operations with onshore RMB trade on the mainland, which is frequently used by other financial centres.
 Combined with its links to the mainland, institutional framework and regulatory environment, this provides Hong Kong with a strong competitive advantage compared with other financial centres.
-As a result, Hong Kong is the world's largest offshore RMB centre – processing just under 80 per cent of all offshore RMB payments.
+Since July 2013, the People’s Bank of China has also allowed cross-border inter-company lending, which is further boosting Hong Kong’s attractiveness as an off-shore RMB centre.
+Hong Kong is the world's largest offshore RMB centre – processing just under 80 per cent of all offshore RMB payments.

-During a visit to Hong Kong in July 2012, Deputy Prime Minister and Treasurer, Mr Swan, co-hosted a Renminbi Cross-border Trade and Investment Forum with Hong Kong Finance Secretary, Mr John Tsang.
-At the Forum, Mr Swan announced a new high-level dialogue between senior business leaders from Australia and Hong Kong on RMB trade and investment.
-The dialogue aims to increase collaboration between the two economies and broaden RMB trade settlement, particularly in Australia's key commodity exports.
-It also seeks to facilitate the development of new RMB-denominated financing and investment products and closer RMB banking and financial links.
-In April 2013, the Treasury hosted the Australia-Hong Kong RMB Trade and Investment Dialogue, providing a forum to discuss how to best capture the new business opportunities arising from the wider use of the RMB in trade and investment in our region, and to facilitate the participation of Australian businesses in this growing market.
+During a visit to Hong Kong in July 2012, the then Deputy Prime Minister and Treasurer, Mr Swan, co-hosted a Renminbi Cross-border Trade and Investment Forum with Hong Kong Finance Secretary, Mr John Tsang.
+At the Forum, Mr Swan announced a new high-level dialogue between senior business leaders from Australia and Hong Kong to provide a forum to discuss how to best capture the new business opportunities arising from the wider use of the RMB in trade and investment in our region, and to facilitate the participation of Australian businesses in this growing market.
+The first Australia-Hong Kong RMB Trade and Investment Dialogue was hosted by Treasury in April 2013.

 Australia and Hong Kong enjoy a strong relationship built on mutual cooperation and people to people links.
-Recent high level visits from Australia include: Deputy Prime Minister and Treasurer, Mr Swan, in January 2013; Parliamentary Secretary for Trade, Mr. Thomson, in April 2013; and Minister for Foreign Affairs, Senator Carr, in July 2013.
-Senator Carr met Chief Executive, C Y Leung, Chief Secretary for Administration, Carrie Lam, President of the Legislative Council, Jasper Tsang, and Chief Justice Geoffrey Ma.
-His visit reinforced the value Australia places on Hong Kong as an economic partner and a leading regional base for Australian business.
-Senator Carr also reaffirmed Australia’s support for Hong Kong’s civil and political freedoms and the rule of law.
+Recent high level visits from Australia include Minister for Foreign Affairs, Ms Bishop, and Minister for Trade and Investment, Mr Robb, both in October 2013.
+Ms Bishop met Chief Executive, C Y Leung, Secretary for Education, Eddie Ng, and Secretary for Commerce and Economic Development, Gregory So.
+Her visit marked Hong Kong’s agreement to participate in the pilot phase of the New Colombo Plan.
+Mr Robb met senior Hong Kong-based investors, and his visit reinforced the value Australia places on Hong Kong as an economic partner and a leading regional base for Australian business.

 The Australian Consulate-General represents the Australian Government in Hong Kong.
 In Australia, the Hong Kong Government is represented through the Hong Kong Economic and Trade Office based in Sydney.
 Over 80,000 Australians reside in Hong Kong and around 75,000 people born in Hong Kong now live in Australia.